 2.1.
-"Automated Lane Keeping System (ALKS)" for low speed application is a system which is activated by the driver and which keeps the vehicle within its lane at the speed of 60 km/h or below by influencing the lateral movement of the vehicle and controls the longitudinal movement of the vehicle for extended periods without further driver command.
+"Automated Lane Keeping System (ALKS)" for low speed application is a system which is activated by the driver and which keeps the vehicle within its lane at the for travelling speeds of 60 km/h or belowless by influenecontrolling the lateral movement of the vehicle and controls the and longitudinal movements of the vehicle for extended periods without the need for further driver-inputcommand.